aayushsoam/cosmos-ai/PRIVACY.md

-# Privacy Policy for Nanobrowser
+# Privacy Policy for cosmos

 ## Introduction

-[Nanobrowser](https://github.com/nanobrowser/nanobrowser) is an open-source AI web automation Chrome extension.
+[cosmos](https://github.com/cosmos/cosmos) is an open-source AI web automation Chrome extension.
 This Privacy Policy explains how we handle your data and protect your privacy.

 ## Open Source

-Nanobrowser is licensed under Apache License 2.0.
-All source code is publicly available in our [GitHub repository](https://github.com/nanobrowser/nanobrowser), ensuring complete transparency.
+cosmos is licensed under Apache License 2.0.
+All source code is publicly available in our [GitHub repository](https://github.com/cosmos/cosmos), ensuring complete transparency.

 ## Data Collection and Processing

 ### Local Processing
-- Nanobrowser operates entirely within your browser
+- cosmos operates entirely within your browser
 - Login credentials and cookies never leave your browser
 - All user data is processed locally by default